Simultaneous off-the-grid learning of mixtures issued from a continuous dictionary: Introduction

 \section{Introduction}

 Observing repeatedly the same process is very frequent nowadays, due to the abundance of data in all fields.
 Multi-task learning considers the simultaneous analysis of multiple datasets and produces an estimator for each dataset.
 Datasets can be either discrete-time (e.g. regression models) or continuous-time in our context.
-We assume that they bring information on the same underlying structure, but can also be contaminated at some extent by outliers.
+We assume that they bring information on the same underlying structure.

 We assume each process has a signal-plus-noise structure and that the signal is a mixture of features issued from a dictionary of smooth functions parametrized by some non-linear parameter (such as location, scale, etc.).
 Such mixtures can be seen e.g. in spectroscopy where each feature corresponds to a chemical component of the analyzed material, see \cite{butucea2021}.